 Why might high bone density increase breast cancer risk?

-Having strong bones does not increase breast cancer risk.
-Rather, high bone density is a marker for higher levels of estrogen in the body (the more estrogen a woman produces in her lifetime, the more bone mass she has).
-These higher estrogen levels are linked to an increased breast cancer risk.
+Rather, high bone density is a marker for estrogen levels in the body.
+The more estrogen a woman produces in her lifetime, the more bone mass she has.
+These higher estrogen levels are linked to an increased risk of breast cancer [21].

 Learn more about estrogen and breast cancer risk.